 The process is straight-forward and user-friendly.
-All bidders register in advance of the auction and provide a Bidder Security Payment, relative to the reserve price of the property.
+All bidders register in advance of the auction and provide a Bidder Security, relative to the reserve price of the property.
 Every bid placed during the auction is logged and displayed on the website in real-time; the process is fully transparent.
 BidX1 exchange contracts on behalf of both the buyer & the seller on auction day, and these contracts are legally binding.

-We sell for private individuals, government agencies, charities, receivers & insolvency practitioners, housing associations, private equity funds and developers.
+We sell a broad mix of commercial and residential properties.
+Our sellers include private individuals, government agencies, charities, receivers & insolvency practitioners, housing associations, private equity funds and developers.